-- 1.8 To ensure that Tewkesbury Borough has a consistent and appropriate approach to flood risk and water management, this SPD should be used by:- - Developers and applicants when considering sites for development. - Developers and applicants when preparing the brief for their design team to ensure drainage and water management systems are sustainably designed. - Consultants when carrying out site-specific flood risk assessments. - Design teams preparing master plans, landscape and surface water drainage schemes and assessments. - Development management officers and their specialist consultees when determining delegated planning applications, selecting appropriate planning conditions, making recommendations to committees and drawing up section 106 obligations that include contributions for suds. - Other interested parties (e.g. local members) who wish to better understand the interaction between development, flooding and drainage issues. - 1.9 This SPD is set within the context of a water flood risk management hierarchy to help developers and decision-makers understand flood and water management and to embed it in decision-making at all levels of the planning process. - 1.10 The flood risk management hierarchy.
+- 1.8 To ensure that Tewkesbury Borough has a consistent and appropriate approach to flood risk and water management, this SPD should be used by:- - Developers and applicants when considering sites for development. - Developers and applicants when preparing the brief for their design team to ensure drainage and water management systems are sustainably designed. - Consultants when carrying out site-specific flood risk assessments. - Design teams preparing master plans, landscape and surface water drainage schemes and assessments. - Development management officers and their specialist consultees when determining delegated planning applications, selecting appropriate planning conditions, making recommendations to committees and drawing up section 106 obligations that include contributions for suds. - Other interested parties (e.g. local members) who wish to better understand the interaction between development, flooding and drainage issues. - Developers and applicants in designing future maintenance regimen for the life time of the development - 1.9 This SPD is set within the context of a water flood risk management hierarchy to help developers and decision-makers understand flood and water management and to embed it in decision-making at all levels of the planning process. - 1.10 The flood risk management hierarchy.

-Assess Avoid Substitute Control Mitigate Appropriate flood risk assessment Apply the sequential test to the site location • Apply the sequential approach at site level • E.g. suds design, flood defences, etc • E.g. flood resilient construction
+Assess Avoid Substitute Control Mitigate Appropriate flood risk assessment Apply the sequential test to the site location Apply the sequential approach at site level E.g. suds design, flood defences, etc E.g. flood resilient construction

 - 1.11 This SPD addresses the flood and water management issues associated with development within the Tewkesbury Borough context.
 It should however be understood that the design of drainage systems and water features is dependent on a number of constraints such as existing ground conditions, including site contamination levels.
-This SPD does not provide detailed information on landing groundwater contamination or remediation measures. - 1.12 Neither does this SPD provide a comprehensive guide on all other development related issues.
+This SPD does not provide detailed information in relation to groundwater contamination or remediation measures. - 1.12 Neither does this SPD provide a comprehensive guide on all other development related issues.
 There is a wide range of other guidance available as part of the national planning policy, and from various sources, for other matters.